sebgoa/cloudstack-books/en/clients.markdown

 installing from source you will need to resolve those dependencies.
 Using the cheese shop, the dependencies will be automatically installed.

-There are three ways to get CloudMonkey.
+There are two ways to get CloudMonkey.
 Via the official CloudStack source releases or via a community maintained distribution at [the cheese shop](http://pypi.python.org/pypi/cloudmonkey/).
-Developers can also get it directly from the git repository in *tools/cli/*.
+CloudMonkey now lives within its own repository but it used to be part of the CloudStack release.
+Developers could get it directly from the CloudStack git repository in *tools/cli/*.
+Now, it is better to use the CloudMonkey specific repository.

--   Via the official Apache CloudStack releases as well as the git repository.
+-   Via the official Apache CloudStack-CloudMonkey git repository.